 What Is the Student Away at School Discount?

-You can get a student away at school discount if someone on your policy lives at college 100 miles from home without access to a car.
-Qualifying families can save 5 to 10% on their auto insurance.
+The student away at school discount saves families 5 to 10% on their auto insurance.
+To qualify, a driver on your policy must live at a college 100 miles from home without access to a car.

 A student walking on school campus